Tuscany Itinerary - 7-day Road Trip

 Morning and afternoon

-Today, your final destination is Siena, but to get there, you’ll first pass through some of Tuscany’s most iconic countryside to the city’s south.
+Today, your final destination is Siena, but to get there, you’ll first pass through some of Tuscany’s most iconic countryside.
 You’ll definitely want a car for this drive, so pick one up in the morning and set out for Siena.

 The distance from Florence to Siena is only 60km (37 miles) but you’ll want to take your time getting there and should be prepared to make plenty of stops.